 Copies of the book are signed by the authors Helen Antrobus, social history curator and historian specialising in 20th century political women, and Andrew Simcock, Manchester City Councillor who launched the Womanchester campaign in 2014 to erect a statue in Manchester of a woman of significance to the city.

 Dimensions: 224mm x 245mm

 UK standard delivery via Royal Mail: £4.00 or FREE for orders over £40.00.

 For the time being, we can only accept UK orders.

-Please note: We are a very small team working part time.
-Due to national lockdown and the current delays in the postal service, we aim to deliver your order within seven working days.
+Please note: Due to the current delays in the postal service, we will aim to deliver your order within five working days.

 Orders are available for collection during PHM shop opening times, Wednesday to Sunday, 10.00am - 4.00pm.
 Please wait until you have received a confirmation email that your order is ready to pick up before visiting the shop.